kpister/538bot/README.md

   `python bot.py --question <question> --cache_folder <vector database>`

-- Answer question on Piazza (currently, the content of that question has to be "gpt")
+- Answer question on Piazza

+  The subject of a Piazza post will be a question while the content of that question currently has to be "gpt."

   `python main.py --email <Piazza username> --password <Piazza password> --network_id <Piazza course id> --openai_api_key <OpenAI api key>`

-  TODO: Automatically detect Piazza posts that want to be answered by this program (Currently, the post is manually picked.)
+  TODO: Automatically detect Piazza posts that will be answered by this program (Currently, that post has to be manually picked.)